itzmeanjan/pubsub/README.md

 ## Motivation

-After using several Pub/Sub systems in writing production grade softwares for sometime, I decided to write one very simple, embeddable, light-weight Pub/Sub system using only native Go functionalities i.e. Go routines, Go channels.
+After using several Pub/Sub systems in writing production grade softwares for sometime, I decided to write one very simple, embeddable, light-weight Pub/Sub system using only native Go functionalities i.e. Go routines, Go channels, Streaming I/O.

 Actually, Go channels are **MPSC** i.e. multiple producers can push onto same channel, but there's only one consumer.
 You're very much free to use multiple consumers on single channel, but they will start competing for messages being published on channel i.e. all consumers won't see all messages published on channel.

 Good thing is that Go channels are concurrent-safe.
-So I considered extending it to make in-application communication more flexible.
+So I considered extending it to make in-application communication more flexible, while leveraging Go's powerful streaming I/O for fast copying of messages from publisher stream to N-consumer stream(s).
 Below is what provided by this embeddable piece of software.

 ✌️ | Producer | Consumer
 --- | --: | --: